JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 The numbers can be  written in decimal or hexadecimal (0x) notation.
 When position Z is set to 0x7FFFFFFF, this means that the object stands at the ground.
 See "FamHangarMap.txt".

+To load a file based on the IFF of the arrival craft, append the IFF index (starting at 0) to the file name.
+This apply to HangarObjects, HangarCamera, FamHangarCamera, HangarMap, FamHangarMap.
+For instance, if the IFF index is 1 and the file name is HangarObjects, then the name of the section in the ini file will be HangarObjects1.
+If HangarObjects1 doesn't exist then HangarObjects is used.

 To set the elevation of the craft with closed S-Foils, create a file named "FlightModels\[Player]Size.txt".
 Or create a section named "[Size]" in "FlightModels\[Player].ini".